 The financial statements presented for the Authority are prepared in accordance with accounting principles generally accepted in the United States of America (the "GAAP") applicable to governmental units, as prescribed by the Governmental Accounting Standards Board (the "GASB").
-The Authority's Annual Financial Report includes:
+The Authority's Annual Financial Report includes both government-wide and governmental fund statements and related notes.

-- Management's Discussion and Analysis (the "MD&A") (unaudited) MD&A is required supplementary information that introduces the financial statements and provides an analytical overview of the Authority's activities for the year.
-It describes the decisions or conditions that are expected to have a significant effect on financial positions or results of operations. - Financial Statements The financial statements include both government-wide and governmental fund statements and related notes.
 The notes are an integral part of the financial statements and communicate information that is essential for fair presentation of the financial statements that is not displayed on the face of the statements.